Menu Top

 To Construct:

-5. Construct the perpendicular bisector of the line segment CD.
+5. Construct the perpendicular bisector of the line segment DC.

-6. Let the perpendicular bisector intersect the ray BY at point A.
+6. Let the perpendicular bisector intersect the line segment BD at a point A.

 7. Join AC.